Skip to main content

 • Developed a custom web application to support stress testing operations

-• Engaged in the explorations of machine learning and natural language processing applications to supervisory work
+• Explored applications of machine learning and natural language processing to supervisory work

 Philadelphia: